 Individual littering behavior introduces collective harm that accumulate into significant societal costs.
 Could simple stickers be a great step towards a greener city?

 Walking through the streets of Copenhagen offers many rewarding experiences – from beautiful statues of old kings to the beat of a vivid and trendy capital.
 But a stroll through Copenhagen offers more than just your typical European castles.
-I´m talking about the clean streets that has ranked the city amongst the top six cleanest cities in Europe, and ambitions for the top spot.
+I´m talking about the clean streets that has been ranked by tourists as the cleanest city in Europe.

 The Gap Between Attitudes And Behavior